123aswin123/123aswin123.github.io/_posts/2017-01-22-never-forget-to-index-mongo-after-changes.markdown

 Then I hit some less popular domains, but got no response from the API.
 Scrutinizing the logs revealed that the mongo connection had timed out.
 [Recent attacks on live MongoDB instances](https://nakedsecurity.sophos.com/2017/01/11/thousands-of-mongodb-databases-compromised-and-held-to-ransom/) have been prevalent and I was paranoid that our DBs might have also been attacked, but the security steps that we had taken had thwarted all the attack attempts and our database was safe.

 Still the problem prevailed, I was unable to update records as the code threw a timeout error.
-In frustration I tried every MongoDB trick I was aware of.
-I tried restarting the VMs, stopping and starting the process, resyncing the mongoDB replica set, repairing the DB with the `mongod --repair` command.
+In frustration I tried every MongoDB / Linux trick I was aware of.Out of desperation  I tried restarting the VMs, stopping and starting the process, resyncing the mongoDB replica set, repairing the DB with the `mongod --repair` command.
 None of these resulted in fruition.

 I tried connecting to the DB via robomongo and running a few queries, the shell became unresponsive and the app crashed!
 Finally I SSHed into the VM where the DB was running and brought up a mongo shell.